Ah, silicones. No one wants them. But, when they aren’t there, everyone complains.

 - Phenyl trimethicone

-Think of silicones as boosters.
-They make everything look and feel that little bit better:
+Think of silicones as foundation or concealer.
+They make everything look and feel that little bit better and hide all sorts of imperfections:

 - Silicones give serums and moisturizers a luxurious texture that spreads effortlessly on the skin